 Back pain is one of the most common types of pain among Americans across the country.
 At one point or another, almost everyone has suffered from back pain.
-In fact, it is among one of the top reasons that people visit the doctor.
-Back pain can range from a dull, mild ache to debilitating shooting pains.
+In fact, it is among one of the top reasons that people visit a back pain specialist.
+Back pain can range from a dull, mild ache to debilitating back muscle spasms.
 It can limit mobility and affect your ability to perform even the smallest and simplest tasks.
 Back pain can be especially difficult for those who sit in offices or work behind a desk for many hours during the day.
 It can also affect our ability to be active, exercise, or participate in sport.
 There are different causes of back pain such as injury to ligament, muscles, or vertebrae, pinched nerves, herniated discs, inflammation, or joint degeneration caused by wear and tear or overuse of the back.
 Back pain can come and go or become a persistent pain.
-But the fact remains that back pain can affect your life and should be treated carefully and thoroughly by qualified orthopedic specialists that can utilize their wisdom and expertise of how the body functions to bring about relief from back pain.
+But the fact remains that back pain can affect your life and should be treated carefully and thoroughly by a qualified orthopedic doctor that can utilize their wisdom and expertise of how the body functions to bring about relief from back pain.

-When back pain becomes too much to bear, turn to highly qualified orthopedic specialists to alleviate back pain and restore function.
-Orthopedic specialists identify the root cause of chronic back pain so ensure you can find relief.
-Orthopedic specialists can use all the resources at their disposal to locate problematic areas such as degeneration, misalignments of the spine, problems with soft tissue such as muscles, ligaments, or tendons of the back, or herniated discs.
-Our specialists at AICA examine the problem area, utilize high tech imaging services such as X Rays or MRI scans to take a closer look at the exact cause of pain, and then work to provide a comprehensive treatment plan that addresses your specific pain.
+When back pain becomes too much to bear, turn to a highly qualified back pain specialist to alleviate back pain and restore function.
+Back pain specialists identify the root cause of chronic back pain so ensure you can find relief.
+Back pain specialists can use all the resources at their disposal to locate problematic areas such as degeneration, misalignments of the spine, problems with soft tissue such as muscles, ligaments, or tendons of the back, or herniated discs.
+Our back pain specialists at AICA examine the problem area, utilize high tech imaging services such as X Rays or MRI scans to take a closer look at the exact cause of pain, and then work to provide a comprehensive treatment plan that addresses your specific pain.

 An MRI is a valuable imaging tool that allows orthopedic specialists to take a closer look at bak injuries to locate the source of back pain.
 An MRI uses a powerful magnetic field and radio waves to produce a detailed picture of the back.
 Orthopedic specialists can utilize this technology to look for spinal misalignments (vertebrae that are out of place), Inflammation of the spine, herniated discs, blood vessel concerns, soft tissue damage from injuries or accidents, tumors around the spine, or any other spinal abnormalities.
 It can also be useful before and after back treatment such as chiropractic care or even surgery to monitor progress and healing.LEARN MORE